hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ![API info](./images/API-info.png)

-(**2**) From here make sure you have the correct information by default `API endpoint` should be set to `http://localhost:3001` but you may need to replace `localhost`with your server ip address if you used a VPS.
-The`apitoken`will be whatever you have set you security token to in the installation process.
+(**2**) From here make sure you have the correct information by default `API endpoint` should be set to `http://localhost:3001` but you may need to replace `localhost`with your server ip address if you used a VPS and change the `port` if you adjusted the mapping on installation.
+The`apitoken`will be whatever you have set your security token as in the installation process.

-(**3**) You will see a newly generated ETH address.
-Ths is for you to send [xDAI](https://www.xdaichain.com/for-users/get-xdai-tokens) and [HOPR tokens](/staking/how-to-get-hopr) to in order to fund your node.
-If you are on the network registry then you will have completed this step by now and can skip this.
+(**3**) You will see a newly generated ETH & Node address.
+Use the ETH address to send [xDAI](https://www.xdaichain.com/for-users/get-xdai-tokens) and [HOPR tokens](/staking/how-to-get-hopr) to in order to fund your node. **Your node will not start until it has been funded.**

+**Network Registry:** If you are being funded as a part of the Network Registry, expand and copy the full `node address`, by default you will see a contracted string of five letters, click on them to expand the full address.
+It should look similar to this: `16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV`.

+Make sure to copy your own `node address` and not the example above.
+Use your `node address` as your `peerID` when registering through this site to fund your node.
+Once you have submitted your details, your node will automatically receive both xDAI and mHOPR (assuming you are eligible).

-We recommend you fund your node with **0.01 xDai & 10 wxHOPR**.
+Otherwise, we recommend you fund your node with **0.01 xDai & 10 wxHOPR**.
+Remember to use the node's ETH address for this.

-**Note:** After funding your node, you will have to wait a few minutes for your node to start.
+**Note:** After funding your node, you will have to wait a few minutes for it to start.
 When the process is finished you should see the output: **Node has started!**

-(**4**) You will see your `Network Health Indicator` this can be either `Red`, `Orange`, `Yellow` or `Green`.
-If it is `Red` you may want to wait a few minutes after it has started to see if it improves, but this is not required.

 :::info Tip

-Please be aware that we have two types of tokens, both live in the **xDAI/Gnosis Chain network**:
+Please be aware that we have two types of tokens on the **xDAI/Gnosis Chain network**:

 - `wxHOPR`, the ERC-777 token needed to run your `hoprd` instance and,
 - `xHOPR`, the ERC-677 token, the xDAI/Ethereum bridged `HOPR` instance

 You can use [cross-chains](/staking/convert-hopr) bridge to convert from HOPR to xHOPR or vice versa.

-You can always use our [token wrapper](https://wrapper.hoprnet.org/) to see your balances and swap tokens between each other.
+You can always use our [token wrapper](https://wrapper.hoprnet.org/) to wrap/unwrap xHOPR/wxHOPR.

 :::

+(**4**) You will see your `Network Health Indicator` this can be either `Red`, `Orange`, `Yellow` or `Green`.
+If it is `Red` you may want to wait a few minutes after the node has started (post-funding) to see if it improves, but this is not required.

 ![hopr-admin user interface](./images/admin-UI-second.png)